EttienneS/starting_block/README.md

 ### GitHub Build

-Preconfigured GitHub build workflow (needs a secret configured before it will work if forked!!)
+Preconfigured GitHub build workflow.
+To configure this, edit the main.yml file (if needed) and run the activation.yml, you will need to upload the file generated there to https://license.unity3d.com/manual and get a manual acitvation file that will be stored as a secret in your GitHub repo (UNITY_LICENSE)

 ## Upcoming Features